vectorgrp/sil-kit-adapters-qemu/chardev/README.md

 ```

 ### CANoe4SW Server Edition (Windows)
-You can also run the same test set with ``CANoe4SW SE`` by executing the following PowerShell script ``demos/CANoe4SW_SE/run.ps1``.
+You can also run the same test set with ``CANoe4SW SE`` by executing the following PowerShell script ``./chardev/demos/CANoe4SW_SE/run.ps1``.
 The test cases are executed automatically and you should see a short test report in PowerShell after execution.

 ### CANoe4SW Server Edition (Linux)
 You can also run the same test set with ``CANoe4SW SE (Linux)``.
-At first you have to execute the powershell script ``demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
-In ``demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
-Afterwards you can execute ``demos/CANoe4SW_SE/run.sh`` in your WSL.
+At first you have to execute the PowerShell script ``./chardev/demos/CANoe4SW_SE/createEnvForLinux.ps1`` on your Windows system by using tools of ``CANoe4SW SE (Windows)`` to prepare your test environment for Linux.
+In ``./chardev/demos/CANoe4SW_SE/run.sh`` you should set ``canoe4sw_se_install_dir`` to the path of your ``CANoe4SW SE`` installation in your WSL.
+Afterwards you can execute ``./chardev/demos/CANoe4SW_SE/run.sh`` in your WSL.
 The test cases are executed automatically and you should see a short test report in your terminal after execution.

-## Demo with CANoe interaction
+## Demo with CANoe interaction (CANoe 17 SP3 or newer)
 This demo showcases sending data from CANoe Desktop to the serial port of QEMU.

-You need to use CANoe 17 SP3 or newer.

-Before you can connect CANoe to the SIL Kit network you should adapt the RegistryUri in /chardev/demos/SilKitConfig_CANoe.silkit.yaml to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).
+Before you can connect CANoe to the SIL Kit network you should adapt the `RegistryUri` in `./chardev/demos/SilKitConfig_CANoe.silkit.yaml` to the IP address of your system where your sil-kit-registry is running (in case of a WSL2 Ubuntu image e.g. the IP address of Eth0).

 When you will start the measurement, CANoe will subscribe only to the ``fromChardev`` topic and set itself up as
 a publisher on the other, ``toChardev``.